 To see it in action, let’s say you wanted to discover marketing books.

 top * marketing books

-Google will bring up results that includes things like:
+Google brings up results that include things like:

 - The top 10 marketing books